kovidgoyal/calibre/manual/virtual_libraries.rst

   * Books with no covers::
         cover:false

-Working with Virtual Libraries
+Working with Virtual libraries
 -------------------------------------

-You can edit a previously created virtual library or remove it, by clicking the :guilabel:`Virtual Library` and choosing the appropriate action.
+You can edit a previously created virtual library or remove it, by clicking the :guilabel:`Virtual library` and choosing the appropriate action.

 You can tell calibre that you always want to apply a particular virtual library when the current library is opened, by going to